Agentic AI for Mental Health for Africa

-Voice AI plus constrained Generative AI for screening, triage, clinical reporting, and longitudinal monitoring in low-resource and post-conflict settings.
+Intelligent screening, triage, clinical reporting, and longitudinal monitoring—powered by voice analysis and constrained generative AI, built for low-resource and post-conflict settings.

-AYA is building scalable mental health infrastructure for frontline care.
+AYA is building scalable mental health infrastructure that listens, understands, and acts—one voice at a time.

 Tenths of Millions Silent, Invisible, Suffering